-However, if the insured fails to pay the premium at the end of the grace period, the policy lapses.
-The insured is then no longer covered and their previous payments are lost.
+However, if the policy owner fails to pay the premium by the end of the grace period, the policy lapses.
+The person is then no longer covered and their previous payments are lost.
 Policies can be reinstated, but nothing is guaranteed.
 The insurer is the one who decides whether to accept or refuse reinstatement.

-To keep your insurance policy from lapsing, it is very important to always pay your premium on time.
+To keep your insurance policy from lapsing, it’s very important to always pay your premium on time.
 Whether it’s payable monthly or annually, make sure you have the necessary funds in your account or that you mail your cheque.
-One way to reduce your risk of forgetting is to proceed by direct deposit—a payment formula accepted by most companies—but even that is not completely risk free.
+One way to reduce your risk of forgetting is to proceed by automatic bank transfer—a payment method accepted by most companies—but even that is not completely risk free.

 If you have universal life insurance (see our other article for more on universal life insurance), your insurance can also be paid for through life insurance investments.
 It is important to remember, however, that if these are fully used to pay the insurance premium to the exclusion of other methods of payment, the insurance will lapse.

 One of the reasons why some insurance policies are defaulted on or left to lapse is because they have been forgotten.
 You may fail to notify your insurer that you have moved or changed email addresses and, as a result, no longer receive communications on your policy.
 An insured may also be declared unfit, and the designated agent may not be aware of the insurance.

 It is therefore essential that you inform family or someone close that you have insurance.
 Also provide them with a copy of the policy or advise them where to find your important paperwork should they ever need it.